MRI Relaxometry and Calibration in Iron-Overloaded Tissues

-MRI-Iron Calibration by Monte-Carlo Modeling: In 2011, we were the first to develop a ‘human-derived’ Monte-Carlo framework for probing the underlying biophysics in hepatic iron overload; this demonstrated that knowledge of iron susceptibility/distribution and proton mobility are sufficient to characterize MRI relaxation.
+In 2005, we probed the mechanisms of tissue-iron interaction using MRI relaxation - R1 (1/T1), R2 (1/T2) and multi-echo R2 in fresh human liver biopsy specimens taken from patients with transfusion-dependent anemia.
+Our study demonstrated that to standardize in vivo calibration (inter-site and -sequence variability), it is important to understand the complex interaction of stored iron particles and water protons within the tissue of interest.
+In 2011, we were the first to develop a ‘human-derived’ Monte-Carlo framework for probing the underlying biophysics in hepatic iron overload; this demonstrated that knowledge of iron susceptibility/distribution and proton mobility are sufficient to characterize MRI relaxation.
 In 2015, we demonstrated the use of this model to predict R2- and R2*-iron relationship at higher field strengths in patients.
 The important application of such tissue-specific models is in the iron calibration of inaccessible organs like heart, where tissue biopsy is not an option.
 Establishing these models will avoid recalibration in patients for MRI sequence, field strength, iron-chelation therapy and organ.

-In 2011, we demonstrated that multi-parametric MRI exploiting T2 and T2* relaxation properties can assess the state of myocardial tissue (edema, hemorrhage, microvascular reactivity) in vivo in a preclinical model of MI.
-In 2013, we demonstrated that such characterization can also distinguish the intrinsic remodeling mechanisms based on severity of injury.
-In 2017, we were the first to mechanistically demonstrate that hemorrhage is an active contributor to inflammation and myocardial and microvascular damage post-AMI, beyond the initial ischemic insult.
+In 2011, we demonstrated that multi-parametric MRI exploiting T2 and T2* relaxation and the BOLD response can assess the state of myocardial tissue (edema, hemorrhage, microvascular reactivity) in vivo in a preclinical model of MI.
+In 2013, we demonstrated that such characterization can further distinguish the intrinsic remodeling mechanisms based on severity of injury.
+A figure from this publication was featured on the cover of the journal Magnetic Resonance in Medicine.
 Thus, quantitative MRI techniques allow regional, longitudinal, and cross-subject comparisons, and hence are powerful tools for evaluating treatment strategies, potentially improving clinical outcomes.